piercefreeman/vectordb-orm/README.md

 ### Object Definition

 Defining a schema is almost entirely the same between backends but there are some small differences when it comes to index creation.
+In the below example the Milvus schema requires a Milvus index like `Milvus_IVF_FLAT` (for the full list of supported values see [here](./tree/main/vectordb_orm/backends/milvus/indexes.py)) and the Pinecone schema uses the default `PineconeIndex` with a cosine similarity metric.

 Milvus: